 Our plot was covered in a riot of glorious yellow dandelions.
 They were clean, organic and I didn’t want them to seed all over the vegetable beds.
 I love getting these unintended additional crops from the plot.
 We’ve had quite a few nettles and wild garlic so far this year, but that’s as far as our foraging has gone.

-All of the instructions I saw said to pick out the dandelion petals and use these on their own or it would turn the colour a rather mushy brown and make the dandelion honey taste bitter.
+All of the instructions I saw said to pick out the dandelion petals and use these on their own or the green bits would turn the colour a rather mushy brown and make the dandelion honey taste bitter.
 There was no way I was going to spend hours doing that, so I used the whole flower head and hoped for the best.